SIP Protocol Fundamentals | SIP and VoIP.

 - Session management or update – After a successful session setup, there may be a change in session properties.
 Session management may also include call transfer.

-- Session Termination – In the end, all media-related resources free gracefully.
+- Session Termination – In the end, all media-related resources are free gracefully.

 SIP Network elements.